-The Awardee has full responsibility for managing all aspects of the Cooperative Agreement and agreement-supported activities, subject to the oversight of the Corporation.
-The Awardee is accountable to the Corporation for its operation of the Social Innovation Fund program and the use of Corporation funds.
+The Awardee has full responsibility for managing all aspects of the Cooperative Agreement and agreement-supported activities, subject to the oversight of CNCS.
+The Awardee is accountable to CNCS for its operation of the Social Innovation Fund program and the use of CNCS funds.
 The Awardee must expend Cooperative Agreement funds in a judicious and reasonable manner, and it must record accurately the activities performed and outcomes achieved under the grant.
-Although Awardees are encouraged to seek the advice and opinion of the Corporation on special problems that may arise, such advice does not diminish the Awardee's responsibility for making sound judgments and does not mean that the responsibility for operational decisions has shifted to the Corporation.
+Although Awardees are encouraged to seek the advice and opinion of CNCS on special problems that may arise, such advice does not diminish the Awardee's responsibility for making sound judgments and does not mean that the responsibility for operational decisions has shifted to CNCS.

-2. Notice to Corporation
+2. Notice to CNCS

-The Awardee will notify the appropriate Corporation Program or Grants Officer immediately of any developments or delays that have a significant impact on funded activities, any significant problems relating to the administrative or financial aspects of the award, or any suspected misconduct or malfeasance related to the award or Awardee.
-The Awardee will inform the Corporation official about the corrective action taken or contemplated by the Awardee and any assistance needed to resolve the situation.
+The Awardee will notify the appropriate CNCS Program or Grants Officer immediately of any developments or delays that have a significant impact on funded activities, any significant problems relating to the administrative or financial aspects of the award, or any suspected misconduct or malfeasance related to the award or Awardee.
+The Awardee will inform CNCS official about the corrective action taken or contemplated by the Awardee and any assistance needed to resolve the situation.